sleepyfox/world-of-workcraft/README.md

 1. Don't be an ass
 2. See 1.

 Slightly more prosaically, I'm adopting this [Code of Conduct](https://opensource.google/conduct/) as a starting point.
-I'm more than willing for the group to adopt their own code-of-conduct by mutual agreement.
+I'm more than willing for the group to adapt or adopt their own code-of-conduct by mutual agreement.

 We're a bunch of professionals, we treat each other with respect as a minimum.
-We're all here to learn, we all have different experiences and and have something to contribute.
+We're all here to learn, we all have different experiences and all have something to contribute.
 I certainly have plenty of ideas about this field, but I'd prefer the group to discuss and experiement rather than for it to be my own personal soap-box.

 ## Previous experience